Approval Date: 2014-10-16

-Legal Authorities - the legal entities, external to the University, who have the responsibility and jurisdiction to uphold and enforce the law including the Criminal Code of Canada (i.e. Royal Canadian Mounted Police, Royal Newfoundland Constabulary).
+Legal Authorities - The legal entities, external to the University community, who have the responsibility and jurisdiction to uphold and enforce the law including the Criminal Code.
+R.S.C., 1985. c.
+C-46, as amended (The Criminal Code).

-Non-University Person - includes but is not limited to volunteers, contractors and their employees and agents, vendors of goods and services and their employees and agents, visitors to the University.
+Non-University Person - Includes but is not limited to volunteers, contractors, their employees and agents, vendors of goods and services and their employees and agents, and visitors to the University, who have an association with the University.

 Prohibited Grounds of Discrimination - Race, Colour, Nationality, Ethnic Origin, Social Origin, Religious Creed, Religion, Age, Disability, Disfigurement, Sex (including pregnancy), Sexual Orientation, Gender Identity, Gender Expression, Marital Status, Family Status, Source of Income, Political Opinion.

-- having participated or cooperated in any investigation under this Policy; or
+- participated or cooperated in any investigation under this Policy; or

-- having been associated with an employee who has invoked this Policy or participated in these procedures.
+- been associated with a Member of the University who has invoked this Policy or participated in any of its processes.